Wars of the Roses: Henry VI

 On 15 April 1450, the English suffered a major reversal in France at Formigny, which paved the way for the French reconquest of Normandy.
 That same year, there was a violent popular uprising in Kent, which is often seen as a precursor to the Wars of the Roses.
 The rebel manifesto, The Complaint of the Poor Commons of Kent, written under the stewardship of rebel leader Jack Cade, accused the crown of extortion, perversion of justice, and election fraud.
 The rebels occupied parts of London, and executed James Fiennes, the unpopular Lord High Treasurer.
 They dispersed after they were supposedly pardoned but several ringleaders, including Cade, were later executed.
 After the rebellion, the grievances of Cade and his followers formed the basis of Richard of York's opposition to a royal government from which he felt unduly excluded.
-Richard used the opportunity to return from Ireland and went to London.
+Richard of York used the opportunity to return from Ireland and went to London.
 Angling himself as a reformer to demand better government, he was eventually imprisoned for much of 1452 and 1453.
 By the summer of the latter year, Richard seemed to have lost the power struggle.

 Throughout these quarrels, Henry himself had taken little part in proceedings.
 He displayed several symptoms of mental illness, possibly inherited from his maternal grandfather, Charles VI of France.
 His near-total lack of leadership in military matters had left the English forces in France scattered and weak, which left them ripe for defeat at Formigny in 1450.
 Henry was described as more interested in matters of religion and learning, which, coupled with his timid and passive nature and, if not well-intentioned, aversion to warfare, made him an ineffectual king for the time.
 On 17 July 1453, the English forces in southern France suffered a catastrophic defeat at Castillon, and England lost all her possessions in France except for the Pale of Calais, shifting the balance of power in Europe, and ending the Hundred Years' War.
 Perhaps in reaction to the news, Henry suffered a complete mental breakdown, during which he failed to recognise his newborn son, Edward.
 On 22 March 1454, Cardinal John Kemp, the Lord Chancellor, died, and Henry could not be induced to nominate a successor, thus making government in the king's name constitutionally impossible.